josokw/Fuzzy/README.md

 Contains some unit tests: sudo apt-get install libunittest++-dev

-Create in dir Fuzzy two subdirs: FuzzyDebug and FuzzyRelease.
-Use them at project configuring.
+Use the directories FuzzyDebug and FuzzyRelease for QtCreator project configuring.
-These directories are used in the .pro files.
+These directories are used in the .pro files and they contain a .gitignore file.